Mark-Denzel/markrenzhashing/README.md

     * MD5 is considered weak and susceptible to collision attacks.
 It should not be used for secure hashing of sensitive data like passwords.
     * MD5 is fast, which makes it easier for attackers to perform brute-force attacks.
 + Program:
-    * We regularly monitor our third-party packages for vulnerabilities using tools like pip-audit, ensuring that no outdated or insecure libraries compromise our system.
+    * Outdated libraries may contain known vulnerabilities that attackers can exploit, leading to data breaches, unauthorized access, or system compromises.

 **Mitigation Strategies:**
 + MD5:
     * Since MD5 is not suitable for hashing sensitive information (e.g., passwords), switch to more secure hashing algorithms like SHA-256 or bcrypt.
     * You may also put a unique salt for each password to ensure that identical passwords do not result in the same hash.
 + Program:
+    * We regularly monitor our third-party packages for vulnerabilities using tools like pip-audit, ensuring that no outdated or insecure libraries compromise our system.
     * We regularly update Django and its dependencies to the latest stable versions to mitigate known vulnerabilities.

 **Testing:**